yegle/pandas-website/index.rst

 easy-to-use data structures and data analysis tools for the `Python
 <http://www.python.org/>`__ programming language.

-0.8.0 Released (June 29, 2012)
+0.8.1 Released (July 22, 2012)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-pandas version 0.8.0 final has now been released.
+pandas version 0.8.1 final has now been released.
 You can download it by
 clicking on `get pandas <getpandas.html>`_.
-We are very excited about version
+It is primarily a bug-fix release
+from 0.8.0, but includes several new features and performance
-0.8 as it represents a big leap in timeseries data analysis in pandas.
-We
+enhancements.
+Version 0.8.0 represented a big leap in time series data analysis
-encourage you to explore the rich set of new functionality and submit comments,
+in pandas.
+We encourage you to explore the rich set of new functionality and
-suggestions, and bug reports to our `github <https://github.com/pydata/pandas>`_ repository.
+submit comments, suggestions, and bug reports to our `github
+<https://github.com/pydata/pandas>`_ repository.
 For documentation, please
 refer to the `stable docs <http://pandas.pydata.org/pandas-docs/stable/>`_.

 For what's new, see the `what's new page
 <http://pandas.pydata.org/pandas-docs/stable/whatsnew.html>`_.

+..
 Along with the new release, we are also posting stable daily development builds
-of the pandas windows binaries `here
+.. of the pandas windows binaries `here
-<http://pandas.pydata.org/pandas-build/dev/>`_.
+.. <http://pandas.pydata.org/pandas-build/dev/>`_.
 You can download them via the
-`Development Version <getpandas.html#development-version>`_ section of the "get
+.. `Development Version <getpandas.html#development-version>`_ section of the "get
-pandas" page.
+.. pandas" page.

 What problem does *pandas* solve?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~